 During World War II, Hurst was manned with coastal gun batteries and searchlights.

 Since the castle has been opened to the public many more exhibits and exhibitions have been installed.
 These include the Garrison Theatre, the Trinity House lighthouse exhibition and the Association of Lighthouse Keepers' display rooms.

-There is also a small café in the castle grounds for refreshments.
+There is also a small café in the castle grounds for refreshments (summer season only).

 Audio Guided Tour!